 Our private coach collects us at Melbourne Tullamarine Airport and drives to Ballarat, a city with ornate architecture, built during the prosperous days of the 1850s gold rush.
 We begin our tour with visits to two private urban gardens in Newington, close to the centre of Ballarat.
 Local designer Paddy Milne, the ‘Scape Artist’, will explain his designs and the challenges faced in creating and maintaining these gardens, which have become local icons.

-Nearby on Sturt Street, the second garden on our tour takes pride of place in one of Ballarat’s busiest spots.
+We visit one of Paddy’s gardens on Sturt Street, in one of Ballarat’s busiest spots.
 It has been a talking point for many years.
 The house that overlooks this triangular outdoor space has its own style and history too – the building functioned as a pub many years ago.
 Its iconic granite boulder fence has been at the centre of many discussions – for better or worse!
 The well-travelled owners wanted a ‘taste’ of Italy in the garden; this is reflected in recycled red bricks, plant choices and the three existing olive trees standing together in the lawn.
 Other features include pleached bay trees around the boundary to prove an ‘upside down hedge’ and the central curving arbor bringing together the narrowing sight lines toward the point of the block.
 It captures the water feature and pleached Tilia ‘winter orange’ in the background.

 We then drive a short distance to the historic Craig’s Royal Hotel, a grand boutique hotel dating to the gold rush, which will be our home for three nights.
 Tonight we enjoy a 2-course Welcome Dinner in the hotel’s Princes Room.
 After dinner, you may wish to take a leisurely walk through the streets of Ballarat.
 (Overnight Craig’s Royal Hotel, Ballarat) D

-Day 2: Thursday 5 November, Ballarat – Musk – Daylesford – Kooroocheang – Newlyn – Ballarat
+Day 2: Thursday 4 November, Ballarat – Ascot – Daylesford – Kooroocheang – Newlyn – Ballarat

 - Spa town of Daylesford